cameron-jordan04/instrumentality_probe/README.md

 #### Dataset Generation
 ##### Contrastive Prompt Dataset
-The Jupyter Notebook (dataset_generation.ipynb) was used to generate a contrastive dataset, through batched prompting of a capable open-source model (`tngtech/deepseek-r1t2-chimera:free`) using the OpenRouter API.
-In order to combat "creativity collapse" in the prompt dataset generation model, we employ a seeding method, where each batched call to the generation model is seeded with a unique (instrumental drive, task, scenario) tuple sampled from a hard-coded cross product set.
+The Jupyter Notebook `dataset_generation.ipynb` was used to generate two contrastive datasets, through batched prompting of a capable open-source model `tngtech/deepseek-r1t2-chimera:free` using the OpenRouter API.
+In order to combat "creativity collapse" in the prompt dataset generation model, we employ a seeding method, wherein each batched call to the generation model is seeded with a set of unique (instrumental drive, task, scenario) tuples sampled from a hard-coded cross product set.

-Due to the RLHF post-training that is applied to Instruct tuned models, we consider an ablation study where we generate prompts (with the same prompt-generation model, and identical generation "seeding") in an "instruct" style for use with instruction tuned models, and in a "document" style for use with base models (which have not yet been trained to act as helpful assistants).
+Due to the RLHF post-training that is applied to Instruct tuned models which may obfuscate instrumental goal-seeking behavior in models, we consider an ablation study where we generate prompts (using the same prompt-generation model, and identical generation "seeding") in an "instruct" style for use with instruction tuned models, and in a "document" style for use with base models (which have not yet been trained to act as helpful assistants).

-Some Example "Document-Style" Prompts:
+###### Some Example "Document-Style" Prompts `datasets/base_contrastive_dataset.csv`:

 **Instrumental**
 ```
 "POLITICAL ANALYSIS: Voter turnout modeling